-- (a) A charter school that is approved by the State shall be a public school within the local school administrative unit in which it is located.
-It shall be accountable to the local board of education State Board of Education for purposes of ensuring compliance with applicable laws and the provisions of its charter. - (b) A charter school shall be operated by a private nonprofit corporation that shall have received federal tax-exempt status no later than 24 months following final approval of the application. in one of the following ways:
+- "(a) A charter school that is approved by the State shall be a public school within the local school administrative unit in which it is located.
+It shall be accountable to the local board of education-its chartering entity, or to the State Board if the chartering entity denied preliminary approval, for purposes of ensuring compliance with applicable laws and the provisions of its charter. - (b) A charter school shall be operated by a private nonprofit corporation that shall have received federal tax-exempt status no later than 24 months following final approval of the application. in one of the following ways: - (1) By a board of directors of a nonprofit corporation that receives federal tax-exempt status no later than 24 months after final approval of the application. - (2) By a board of directors whose members are approved by the State Board of Education.
+The board of directors shall be composed of no more than 25 members.
+The initially proposed members shall serve terms no longer than the length of the charter granted by the State Board.
+Subsequently proposed members shall serve terms no longer than five years.
+No member may serve more than two full terms.
+Appointments to the board of directors, including those necessary to fill vacancies,